johnreynolds3d/NeuralNet/README.md

 ## Credits

-This project is based on Penny de Byl's fabulous https://www.udemy.com/course/machine-learning-with-unity/
+This project is based on Penny de Byl's *A Beginner's Guide To Machine Learning with Unity* https://www.udemy.com/course/machine-learning-with-unity/

-## Built with

-  * Pop!\_OS 20.10
-  * Vim 8.2
-  * Valgrind 3.18.0
-  * gcc 10.2.0